Yahyakiani/Css_Notes/Psychology/Theories.md

 unconscious into the conscious, where patients may deal with the problems more effectively
-  - **psychoanalysis** Freudian psychotherapy in which the goal is to release hidden unconscious thoughts and feelings in order to reduce their power in controlling behavior
+  - **psychoanalysis** Freudian psychotherapy in which the goal is to release hidden unconscious thoughts and feelings in order to reduce their power in controlling behavior